StageCentral/backstage-workshop/slides/workshop/catalog.md

 Let's define this for Github.

+- Wait!
+Haven't we already integrated with Github for authentication?  🤔

+We did!
+But that was to authenticate sign-in.
+Now we need our Backstage app to retrieve data from Github.
+Even when no users are signed in.

 We'll need to have a Personal Access Token with (at least) read permission for all repos we own.

+Note: if all our repos are public - there's no need to define a token.
+Anonymous access will be used by default.

 ---